Damp Proof and Timber Treatment Specialists

 The Damp Proofing Experts Keeping Homes Dry, Safe & Rot Free Throughout Leicester

-As The Damp Proofing Experts in Leicester, Our Expert Advice is Based On Years of Damp Proofing Treatment
+As The Damp Proofing Experts, Our Advice is Based On Years of Experience

 As experts in the damp proofing industry, we have been established for many years offering expert advice, surveys and rot services for property owners, estate agents and businesses all over Leicester.